logan-anderson/logan.codes/content/blog/beautiful-react-code.md

 > Note: This article represents my own thoughts and opinions and is not representative of my employer's views.

-I started working at stripe 6 months ago and dove into a massive React codebase.
+I started working at Stripe 6 months ago and dove into a massive React codebase.
 When you have thousands of developers over 10+ years contributing to a codebase, things can get messy.
-I have seen some truly beautiful React code and some truly "Not so beautiful" React code.
+I have seen some truly beautiful React code and some truly "not so beautiful" React code.
 In this article, I will share some tips for writing "truly beautiful" and (possibly more import) some common pitfalls to avoid.

-The goal of this article help you write more **readable** and **maintainable** React code so that future developers (including yourself) can easily understand and modify the code at a later date.
+The goal of this article is to help you write more **readable** and **maintainable** React code so that future developers (including yourself) can easily understand and modify the code at a later date.
 Its hard to understand the impact of writing "bad" code in the moment but it can have a huge impact on the future of the codebase.

-I before I get into the list its worth noting that this for every suggestion there will be a time and place that it makes sense to ignore (I have broken all of these myself at some point).
-These are not meant to be rules they are guidelines and should raise a flag in your mind when your breaking them.
+I before I get into the list its worth noting that for every suggestion there will be a time and place that it makes sense to ignore (I have broken all of these myself at some point).
+These are not meant to be rules they are guidelines and should raise a flag in your mind when you are breaking them.

 ## Limit the number of props used by a component

-When lots of props are passed to a component, it makes it hard to comprehend what the component it supposed to do.
+When lots of props are passed to a component, it makes it hard to comprehend what the component is supposed to do.
 This also makes the component harder to test and maintain.
-If your passing more then 8ish props to a component, you should consider refactoring into multiple components.
-If your passing the same props into many components, you should consider using React context.
+If you are passing more than 8(ish) props to a component, you should consider refactoring into multiple components.
+If you are passing the same props into many components, you should consider using React context.

 ## Use React context (try and avoid prop drilling)